Enhanced Detection of Tiny Objects in Aerial Images: Experiments and Results

-\subsection{Data Augmentation}
+\subsection{Data augmentation}

-A total three of different augmentation packages were tested and the implemented augmentation types were explained in table~\ref{tab:augmentation-performance}. \textbf{Geo}-denotes geometric transformations, \textbf{BBox}-denotes bounding box transformation, and \textbf{Color/Blur}-denotes noise and color adjustment.
+A total of three different augmentation packages were tested and the implemented augmentation types were explained in Table~\ref{tab:augmentation-performance}. \textbf{Default} denotes default augmentation setting provided by the Ultralytics, \textbf{Geo} denotes geometric transformations, and \textbf{Color} denotes HSV color space adjustment.
+The exact augmentations are provided in the repository.